-At first glance any ICO or new altcoin may seem like a promising endeavor simple because of the hype surrounding cryptocurrency.
-It is human nature to be included in the next big thing.
-And in the crypto market, time can mean money lost, but even more money can be lost when you act without doing your homework.
+At first glance, any ICO or new altcoin may seem like a promising endeavor simply because of the hype surrounding cryptocurrency.
+It is human nature to want to be included in the next big thing.
+And in the crypto market, procrastination can mean money lost.
+But, even more money can be lost when you act without doing your homework.

-Do not get sucked in by promises of big profit, rather; invest your time in a promising company.
-Promises don’t last, but devotion and hard work do.
+Do not get sucked in by promises of a big profit, rather, invest your time in a promising company.
+Promises don’t last, but proven devotion and hard work do.